post featured image

 Targets: Deep transverse abdominals, lower abs, upper abs, low back, hips, glutes, hamstrings, shoulders and upper body.

-hip lift and core breathing with resistance band | pregnancy safe ab exercises
+two women performing a hip lift and core breathing with resistance band as part of pregnancy safe ab exercises

 2. Inhale as you hinge your hips back to tap your heels.

-3. Then exhale as you squeeze your glutes, hamstring and core to lift your hips back up to the kneeling position.
+3. Then exhale as you squeeze your glutes, hamstrings and core to lift your hips back up to the kneeling position.
 As you come back up, pull the band apart while simultaneously contracting your core or deep transverse abdominals to draw your belly in.
 As you draw the belly in perform a slight pelvic tilt to get your hips tucked under your ribs.

-2. Bear Crawl 3-Point Hand Tap
+Bear Crawl 3-Point Hand Tap

 Your core is designed to stabilize your body as your arms and legs move away from your body.
 The bear crawl is an excellent exercise in core control and focused breathing.

-bear crawl core exercise | pregnancy abs
+two women performing a bear crawl core exercise as part of a pregnancy abs workout at home

-How to do a Bear Crawl 3-Point Hand Tap:
+How To Do A Bear Crawl 3-Point Hand Tap

 1. Start in a table top position, quadruped on all fours, shoulders stacked over wrists and hips stacked over knees.
 Option to loop a resistance band around your right hand and left thumb.